Finasteride: Finasteride for androgenetic alopecia (hair loss in men)

-The most common adverse effects of finasteride taken for hair loss are: decrease in sex drive, erectile dysfunction and decrease in amount of semen.
+The most common adverse effects of finasteride taken for hair loss are a decrease in sex drive, erectile dysfunction, and a decrease in the amount of semen.

-In addition, finasteride has been reported in case reports to cause sexual problems which persist after stopping the medication.
+In addition, finasteride has been reported in case reports to cause sexual problems that persist after stopping the medication.
 A 2012 update to the FDA label noted reports of decreased sex drive, problems with ejaculation and difficulty achieving an erection which continued after stopping the medication.
 The update also referenced reports of testicular pain and "male infertility and/or poor quality of semen."

+In 2025, the European Medicines Agency confirmed that suicidal thoughts can occur as a side effect of the hair-loss treatment finasteride and similar dutasteride.
+The majority of these reports involved patients taking the 1 mg dosage, typically prescribed for androgenetic alopecia, a hormone-related form of hair loss.
+However, the agency noted that the precise frequency of this adverse effect could not be determined from the data available.
+In October 2024, the EMA had initiated a review of both finasteride and dutasteride due to concerns over potential links to suicidal ideation.
+While finasteride—marketed by Organon as Propecia—already includes warnings about possible psychiatric effects, the EMA stated that the evidence did not support a similar link for dutasteride, sold by GSK under the brand name Avodart.

-Finasteride for BPH
+Finasteride for benign prostatic hyperplasia

-The most common adverse sexual effects of finasteride for BPH are: trouble getting or keeping an erection, decrease in sex drive, decreased volume of ejaculate and ejaculation disorders.
+The most common adverse sexual effects of finasteride for BPH are: trouble getting or keeping an erection, decrease in sex drive, decreased volume of ejaculate, and ejaculation disorders.

-A 2010 Cochrane review found that men taking finasteride for BPH (with a mean age of 62.4) are at increased risk for impotence, erectile dysfunction, decreased libido, and ejaculation disorder for the first year of treatment.
+A 2010 Cochrane review found that men taking finasteride for BPH (with a mean age of 62.4) are at increased risk for impotence, erectile dysfunction (ED), decreased libido, and ejaculation disorder for the first year of treatment.
 The rates became indistinguishable from placebo after 2–4 years and these side effects usually got better over time.

 Long-term

-Finasteride may cause persistent adverse sexual, neurological and physical effects in a subset of men.
-A 2019 metastudy surveyed the literature on the reversibility of finasteride's side effects.
-It identified three studies which demonstrated full reversibility of side effects and eleven that describe patients with irreversible adverse events.
-The findings were most convincing in a retrospective review of about 12,000 patients that 1.4% of the cohort developed persistent ED (ED lasting longer than 90 days post-withdrawal).
+Finasteride may cause persistent adverse sexual, neurological, and physical effects in a subset of men.
+A 2019 systematic review surveyed the literature on the reversibility of finasteride's side effects.
+It identified three studies that demonstrated full reversibility of side effects and eleven that described patients with irreversible adverse events.
+A separate 2017 retrospective review of nearly 12,000 patients found 1.4% developed persistent (lasting at least 90 days after stopping Finasteride) ED, with this dropping to 0.8% for 16-42 year olds.